Bernullys/cs50_sql/README.md

             INSERT INTO "table_name" ("column1", ...)
             SELECT "column1", ...
 FROM "temporary_table";
         In this process, SQLite will automatically add the primary key values in the id column.
-        Note: the "id" has to have INTEGER constrains.
+        Note: the "id" has to have INTEGER constrains, and also has to be set as PRIMARY KEY

         Then we can clean up our database:
             DROP TABLE "temporary_table"; To remove that entire table.